shoubing35/math-digits/README.md

-# Digit Matching with RLHF on LLMs
+# Digit Matching with SFT on LLMs

 This project fine-tunes an open-source language model to solve a symbolic reasoning problem: